Equal Opportunity/Affirmative Action Grievance Procedure

 If You Are Dissatisfied with the Results of the Investigation

-A finding from a formal investigation may be appealed to the Vice President of CDE, in writing, within ten (10) business days from receipt of a determination letter.
+A finding from a formal investigation may be appealed to the Vice President for DEI, in writing, within ten (10) business days from receipt of a determination letter.
 An appeal must be based on the discovery of new information that was not previously available, or a significant irregularity in the procedural process that could affect the outcome.
 Appellants should be as specific as possible in setting out a basis for appeal; general dissatisfaction with the outcome will not be sufficient.
-Determinations following an appeal to the Vice President of CDE are final.
+Determinations following an appeal to the Vice President of DEI are final.

 For Outside Resources